Training Program in Immunology (ITP)—PhD, MD/PhD

 All PhD and MD/PhD students who are admitted to the department are automatically considered eligible for full financial aid.
 Financial aid consists of a stipend, tuition, activity fees, and health insurance.
-For the 2017–2018 academic year, the stipend for entering students will be $32,250 and will be $33,250 for students who have passed their qualifying exams.

 Students are also eligible to compete for support from outside sources, such as the National Institutes of Health, the National Science Foundation, and the Howard Hughes Medical Institute.
 While in graduate school, students are also eligible to apply for internal research and travel awards.

-The curriculum for students in the ITP offers flexibility in training and is designed with the interests of the student and his/her prior background and training in mind.
+The curriculum for students in the ITP offers flexibility in training and is designed with the interests of the student and their prior background and training in mind.
 Formal coursework emphasizes breadth and depth in various areas of immunology, microbiology, molecular biology, cell biology, and biochemistry.
 There are slight differences in the coursework for students in the Departments of Microbiology and Pathology.
 Formal coursework is normally completed within the first two years of study, with the majority of courses taken during the first year.
 Students should consult with their respective program directors for ITP specific coursework.